Hello fellow quality enthusiasts! We have a fresh new build of GameDriver out now that brings a whole bunch of new and asked for features.

 As part of this release for macOS and Windows, we're adding multi-host support.
 This allows you to test from one host running the API to another running the Agent.

 To get started, simply specify the target host using Api.WaitForGame("hostname or IP") at the start of your test.

 Now for the fine print... we wanted to get this out the door as quickly as we could and start getting feedback.
 At this time, multi-host is only supported via the Unity IDE (not Visual Studio).

 Not the sexiest of subjects but it's important...

-You ask, we listen.
+You asked, we listened.
 We've updated the installation and configuration documentation to be much more intuitive, flow more naturally, and not require you to make quite so many logical jumps.
-Automated playtesting shouldn't require studying an arcane text and we're going to continue to get better on this.
+Automated playtesting shouldn't require studying an arcane text and we are going to continue to get better on this.

 Oh yeah!
 The mobile thing...